Sec-ant/barcode-detector/README.md

 It's noteworthy that you'll always want to choose the correct version of the `.wasm` file, so the APIs exported by it are exactly what the js code expects.

-For more information on how to use this function, you can check [the notes here](https://github.com/Sec-ant/zxing-wasm#notes) and [discussions here](https://github.com/gruhn/vue-qrcode-reader/issues/354).
+For more information on how to use this function, you can check [the notes here](https://github.com/Sec-ant/zxing-wasm#notes) and [discussions here](https://github.com/Sec-ant/barcode-detector/issues/18) and [here](https://github.com/gruhn/vue-qrcode-reader/issues/354).

 This function is exported from all the subpaths, including the [side effects](#side-effects).